Jobs

 List job runs

-To list all job runs, use dr.registry.JobRun.list, as in the following example:
+To list all job runs, use dr.registry.JobRun.list:

 import datarobot as dr